 Fall Container Refresh

-How To Create Attractive Fall Container Gardening Groupings
+How To Create Attractive Fall Container Gardening Displays

 First, pull out the plants that don’t look so good and put in plants that will see your containers through the cooler months of fall.
 Not only will this rejuvenate your arrangements, it will lift your spirits and put you in an autumn frame of mind.